hausdorff/davidbalbert.github.com/_posts/2013-08-9-turning-the-apple-2e-into-a-lisp-machine-pt-1.md

 Our C code that actually encodes the binary is [here](https://github.com/hausdorff/apple2e-audio-transport).

-The official description of the protocol is [here](http://support.apple.com/kb/TA40730).
+The official description of the protocol is here: [part 1](http://support.apple.com/kb/TA40730), [part 2](http://support.apple.com/kb/TA40737).
 The gist is this.

 A machine language program is transmitted using a *record*.
 A record is a block of binary data which, in this case, is formatted as follows.